 He would then set out to slay the remaining symbiotes.
 After killing some of the Venom symbiote's spawn, he would be forcibly bonded to Carnage's spawn, the Toxin symbiote, in order to combat the fourth Venom, Flash Thompson.
 Now going by Toxin, Eddie would go on to menace Flash in the same way he menaced Peter Parker, even coming to a similar truce, allowing Flash to use the symbiote for good... threatening him with death if he did anything else.
 This got the attention of the FBI, who recruited him onto an anti-symbiote task force to fight a now Darkhold empowered Carnage, Eddie sacrificing the Toxin symbiote in the process.

 After the Venom symbiote was bonded to Lee Price, Eddie would leave the anti-symbiote task force to rescue and rebond to it.
 He would return to the Venom name and continue his "Lethal Protector" role.
+After learning that he and Anne Weying had a son named Dylan and combating the dark god Knull, Eddie gave the symbiote and Dylan his blessing to become the new Venom.
+Eddie, meanwhile, became the new King in Black, serving as ruler of the symbiotes.
+Using his newfound powers, Eddie attempted to redeem symbiotes in the eyes of the universe after the destruction of Knull's rampage.

 Eddie Brock provides examples of the following tropes: